0x80/isolate-package/README.md

 > package-lock.json or npm-shrinkwrap.json are in sync.
 Please update your lock
 > file with `npm install` before continuing.

-I haven't been able to figure out what causes this.
+I haven't been able to figure out what is causing this.
 I have seen NPM deploys working with lockfiles, but I can not reliably reproduce it.

 If you experience this issue I have two suggestions: